kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/arrays.md

 console.log(fruits); // logs ['apple', 'banana']
 ```

 Setting `fruits.length = 2` removes the last element from the array, so the array now only contains 'apple' and 'banana'.
+So, the simplest way to clear the array is: arr.length = 0; .

 ## Array destructuring